BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   99621552382283238930643867389539606415724582999531180113553721867524305282175
   ```

-2. Unfortunately OpenPGP signing algorithm implies [adding a trailer to `z` and hash that all together](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-06#section-5.2.4).
+2. Unfortunately the OpenPGP signing algorithm implies [adding a trailer to `z` and hash that all together](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-06#section-5.2.4).
 This will result in a totally different signature which prevents us from using a GnuPG signature at the moment.
 We will therefore export the private key from GnuPG and use it to sign the transaction with our Bitcoin package.

   ```shell
   $ gpg --export-secret-key --output privkey.bin 5E0BE9CCE55D5494495E0A0CB52EF617C8114CBC